-A policy, procedures, and practices must be developed and implemented with respect to linkages of records of PI.
+A policy, procedures, and practices must be developed and implemented with respect to linkages of records of personal information.

-The policy, procedures, and practices must identify whether or not the prescribed entity permits the linkage of records of PI and, if it is not permitted, the policy, procedures, and practices must explicitly prohibit the linkage of records of PI.
-If the linkage of records of PI is permitted, the purposes for which and the circumstances in which such linkages are permitted must be identified.
+The policy, procedures, and practices must identify whether or not the prescribed entity permits the linkage of records of personal information and, if it is not permitted, the policy, procedures, and practices must explicitly prohibit the linkage of records of personal information.
+If the linkage of records of personal information is permitted, the purposes for which and the circumstances in which such linkages are permitted must be identified.

-In identifying the purposes for which and the circumstances in which the linkage of records of PI is permitted, regard must be had to the sources of the records of PI that are requested to be linked and the identity of the person or organization that will ultimately make use of the linked records of PI, including where the linkage of records of PI is:
+In identifying the purposes for which and the circumstances in which the linkage of records of personal information is permitted, regard must be had to the sources of the records of personal information that are requested to be linked and the identity of the person or organization that will ultimately make use of the linked records of personal information, including where the linkage of records of personal information is:

-- solely in the custody of the prescribed entity for the exclusive use by the prescribed entity - in the custody of the prescribed entity with records of PI to be collected from another person or organization for the exclusive use by the prescribed entity - solely in the custody of the prescribed entity for purposes of disclosure of the linked records of PI to another person or organization

-• in the custody of the prescribed entity with records of PI to be collected from another person or organization for purposes of disclosure of the linked records of PI to that other person or organization
+- solely in the custody of the prescribed entity for the exclusive use by the prescribed entity - in the custody of the prescribed entity with records of personal information to be collected from another person or organization for the exclusive use by the prescribed entity - solely in the custody of the prescribed entity for purposes of disclosure of the linked records of personal information to another person or organization - in the custody of the prescribed entity with records of personal information to be collected from another person or organization for purposes of disclosure of the linked records of personal information to that other person or organization